-Budgeted cost: £ 4273
+Budgeted cost: £ 4 950

-Activity Evidence that supports this approach Challenge number(s) addressed Staff CPD in Power of Reading High quality texts are used to inspire children to read and be exposed to a rich vocabulary.
-A PoR library has been established to further enrich the teaching of English.
+Activity Evidence that supports this approach Challenge number(s) addressed Power of Reading Books High quality texts are used to inspire children to read and be exposed to a rich vocabulary.
+Additional units are introduced to strengthen and broaden pupils' vocabulary and to widen the selection of books available in order to appeal to a greater number of pupils.
 The Power of Reading is CLPE's proven resource and training programme which uses quality children's literature and creative teaching approaches to support schools to develop a high quality literacy curriculum and foster a whole school love of reading and writing.
-1;2;3 Staff CPD in Let's Think in English Pupils are encouraged to think independently using a teaching programme which develops higher- order skills needed for success in English.
-These include inference, deduction and analysis together with confidence and resilience when responding to unfamiliar texts.
-1;2;3 Purchase of Books Class teachers have an allocated termly budget to improve classroom book corners.
-OCJS has a new book-banded reading scheme 1:2:3
+1;2;3 Staff CPD Staff are given the knowledge to understand trauma and its effects on pupils and the tools to help children deal with those consequences Staff are given the knowledge and skills to make their teaching fully inclusive without lowering expectations 1;2;3 Purchase of Books In order to inspire children to read independently, class teachers have an allocated termly budget to improve classroom book corners.
+1:2:3